Master of Arts in Sociology (MA)

 • Fuller, Sylvia (precarious employment; inequality; work; gender and work; immigration, Work and Labour, Inequality, Gender, Economic Sociology, Social Policy, Welfare state restructuring)

-• Ghaziani, Amin (Sociology; LGBTQ+ studies; Sociology of sexualities; Urban studies; Cultural sociology; social movements; qualitative methodologies; Queer methods)
+• Ghaziani, Amin (Sociology; Sociology of sexualities; Urban sociology; Cultural sociology; social movements; qualitative methods)

 • Hanser, Amy (Work and employment; gender; consumption/consumerism; contemporary Chinese society, Culture and markets, inequality, gender, consumption, service work, China)